Logiqx/covid-stats/docs/modelling-regional-occurrences/README.md

 ### Choice of Occurrence Data

-It is necessary to have source either daily or weekly occurrence data from Aug 2020 onwards.
+It is necessary to source either daily or weekly occurrence data from Aug 2020 onwards.

 There are two options at this time:

-- The estimate from the ONS which is included in their weekly deaths dataset.
+- The weekly estimates of deaths by date of occurrence from the ONS which are included in their weekly deaths dataset.
 - The daily deaths data from PHE which has been adjusted to account for registration delays.

-A brief description of each source will be given below and reasoning behind which one has been chosen.
+A brief description of each source will be given below and reasoning behind the most suitable choice.

 #### Weekly Estimate from the ONS

-The ONS provide an estimate for weekly occurrences in England and Wales and they have carefully documented their [methodology](https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/deaths/methodologies/predictingtotalweeklydeathoccurrencesinenglandandwalesmethodology).
+The ONS provide an estimate for weekly occurrences in England and Wales and they have documented the [methodology](https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/deaths/methodologies/predictingtotalweeklydeathoccurrencesinenglandandwalesmethodology).

-Overlaying all of their historical estimates it is possible to see that the latest week shows some degree of inaccuracy.
+Overlaying all of the historical estimates it is possible to see that the latest week shows some degree of inaccuracy.
 This is akin to what is observed when overlaying COVID-19 deaths by date of occurrence from the weekly reports.
-The estimation process automatically corrects itself the following week in much the same way that occurrence data corrects itself when the late registrations are received.
+The estimation of weekly occurrences automatically corrects itself the following week in much the same way that occurrence data corrects itself when the late registrations are received by the ONS.

-Analysis of the accuracy of the ONS estimates has shown that this is potentially a good source for recent deaths by date of occurence.
-It is just important to ignore the latest weekly estimate and thus lag one week behind the available registration data.
+Analysis of the accuracy of the ONS estimates for 2020 has shown that this could be a reliable source for recent deaths by date of occurrence.
+It is just important to ignore the latest weekly estimate and thus reporting by date of occurrence will lag one week behind the available registration data.

 ![ONS estimates](ons-estimates.png)